VidaYixuan/digital-humanities-novel-database/README.md

   ## 🌟 Project Update — December 9, 2025

 This final update reflects a refined direction for my Digital Humanities project.
-Over the semester, my focus has shifted from building a large comparative database to developing a **small-corpus, interpretive, and tool-assisted reading of AI vs. human xianxia fiction**.
+Over the semester, my focus has developed to make a **interpretive, and tool-assisted reading of AI vs. human xianxia fiction**.

 This version of the project emphasizes:
 - 🧭 A clearer research question about *narrative logic* and *emotional structure*